AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 - Debug probe
 - Emulator

-We will explain why each name makes sense very soon in this chapter, but let's first look at how they connect to our hardware.
+We will explain why each name makes sense later in this chapter.
+Let's first look at how they connect to our hardware.

 On the PC side, the connector is usually a USB.
 On the embedded side, depending on the chip manufacturer, we can have many choices.